DamengRandom/system-design-notes/frontend-system-design.md

 - Use `CORS` (Cross-Origin Resource Sharing) to prevent the malicious requests from the client
 - Use `HTTPOnly` to prevent the malicious scripts from the client
 - Use `Secure` to prevent the malicious scripts from the client

+## My own thoughts

+The steps of system design interview could be concluded as following:

+- Grab & Understand the business `functional requirements` + `non-functional requirements`
+- Structure the `components` (Break UI into smaller components)
+- Start with `data models` design based on the components
+- Do the `API design` (Choose the right tool based on specific interview question)
+- Provide the valid points of `optimizations & performance` (Eg: rendering, bundling, API efficiency, monitoring tools, etc)
+- Some `security` considerations (Eg: CSRF, XSS, etc)

 To be continued (more new contents will be added later) ...